Starting, finally, with Swift Fox 22, CWG is adding a third faction, the Grupo de Liberare or GDL.

 Be sure to read the complete equipment requirements, be familiar with them, and help others on your team abide by them.
 Please note many rules are there for safety, so we rigorously enforce all of them.

 For example, don't assume you will be in a tent even if you bring one.
-You may need to occupy a forward position, or you tent may simply break, so follow the requirements for a sleep system that works outside a tent, with a waterproof bivy or similar solution.
+You may need to occupy a forward position, it may become much colder than expected, or your tent may simply break, so follow the requirements for a sleep system that works outside a tent, with a waterproof bivy or similar solution.